 Assistant Professor, Director of Orchestras

-Jacob’s past positions include a three-year tenure with the Minnesota Philharmonic and a three-year tenure with the Southeast Texas Youth Symphony.
-As well Jacob was a semi-finalist at the Cadáques International Conducting Competition in Barcelona, Spain in 2013.
-He holds degrees from the University of Houston, Penn State, and Rice University.
-His honors include: Schissler Conducting Fellowship, Rice University Prize and Provost Fellowship, and American Prize semi-finalist and finalist.
-His teachers and mentors include Franz Krager, Brett Mitchell, Christopher Wilkins, Gerardo Edelstein, and Paavo Järvi.
+Jacob completed his doctorate degree at the University of Houston, where he served as assistant conductor and guest music director for the Moores Opera Center for three seasons.
+He holds a bachelor of music degree from the University of Houston and a master of music degree from both Penn State and Rice University.
+His honors include: Schissler Conducting Fellowship, Rice University Prize and Provost Fellowship, and American Prize semi-finalist and two-time finalist.
+His teachers and mentors include Charles Dutoit, Franz Krager, Brett Mitchell, Gerardo Edelstein, and Paavo Järvi.